MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-deploy-windows-agent-manually-scom-managed-instance.md

 For either of the methods, ensure the following conditions are met:

--   The account that is used to run *MOMAgent.msi* must have administrative privileges on the computer on which you are installing agent.
+-   The account that is used to run *MOMAgent.msi* must have administrative privileges on the computer on which you are installing the agent.

 -   Each agent must be approved by a management group.
 For more information, see [Process Manual Agent Installations](manage-process-manual-agent-install.md).